How Much Is a Listing Agent Commission? 5 Factors That Determine Pay in 2025

 How do commission rates vary by state?

 Commission rates show regional patterns, with the most expensive markets (California, New York) typically having lower percentage rates (sometimes 4-5% total) while more rural states maintain rates closer to 6%.
 However, variations exist within each state based on local market conditions and property values.
+Urban areas generally see more competitive commission structures than rural regions.

-Why are real estate commissions so high?
+Why are real estate commissions so high compared to other countries?

 What factors influence real estate agent commission rates?